 - The quality of the presentation /5

 Posters must be orientated in portrait layout and be A0 in size (841mm x 1189mm).
 Each institution should offer students a small amount of funding to cover the cost of printing.
-Your institution will have its own submission guidelines and dates and they will send the files of two shortlisted candidates on to the organisers of Posters in Parliament.
+Each participating institution will have its own submission guidelines and dates and they will send the files of two shortlisted candidates on to the organisers of Posters in Parliament.

 Individual universities may offer poster design guidance, or you may wish to visit general guidance from the following institutions: